Slimefun/Slimefun4/.github/CODE_OF_CONDUCT.md

 reporter of any incident.

 ## Attribution
-This Code of Conduct is a **modification** of the original [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org), version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+This Code of Conduct is a **modified version** of the original [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org), version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.